-On the positive side, we have also designed and implemented a noisification (is this a word?) mitigation module as part of SCAM, which applies various methods to introduce noise into the cache activity, targeted at baffling an attacker trying to extract information from the cache side-channel.
+On the positive side, we have also designed and implemented a monitoring module and noisification mitigation module as part of SCAM, which are able to detect an attack, and baffle an attacker trying to extract information from the cache side-channel.

 - D2.13 The first sKVM hypervisor architecture – published September 2015, introducing the initial sKVM hypervisor architectures, incorporating the IOcm module for optimizing IO performance, the lightweight virtual RDMA module for improved inter-VM communications, and SCAM — our suggested security suite for the hypervisor.

 - D3.4 sKVM Security Concepts – First Version – published January 2016, introducing the details of our implementation of the LLC side-channel attack, along with further details of the planned mitigation techniques to be developed within MIKELANGELO.

 - D3.2 Intermediate Super KVM – Fast virtual I/O hypervisor – published December 2016, introducing the details of the current implementation of sKVM, and in particular provides a thorough description of the monitoring module and noisification mitigation module, as well as additional future plans for SCAM.